jonathan-vella/CAF-Expert-Learning-Path/03-CAF Migrate - LoB Migration/challenges/challenge2a.md

 # CAF Hackathon - Adopt: Migrate

-In this challenge we will assess if we can migrate the SQL Server to a PaaS SQL Database.
+In this challenge you will assess if you can migrate the SQL Server to Azure SQL Database.

 ## Challenge 2a